 Applications are due by 5:00 p.m.
 EST

+The essay questions remain unchanged from last year.
 Like last year, Tuck requires applicants to write 3 essays.
-The first and the second essay remain unchanged while the third essay has been tweaked.
-The first essay asks applicants why they need an MBA, from Tuck; the second essay asks them to comment on their individuality, while the third essay requires them to share an example of how encouraging, empathetic, or collaborative they are.
+The first essay asks applicants why they need an MBA from Tuck; the second essay wants them to comment on their individuality, while the third essay requires them to share an example of how encouraging, empathetic, or collaborative they are.